lgmorand/workshop-aca/_entries/01-01 presentation.md

 parent-id: intro
 ---

+Azure Container Apps is a new serverless container platform for applications that need to scale on demand in response to HTTPS requests, events, or simply run as always-on services or background job processing without managing VMs, orchestrators, or other cloud infrastructure.
+Azure Container Apps makes it easy to manage your containerized applications with built-in autoscaling, traffic routing, application lifecycle management, and service-to-service communication in a fully managed environment.

+While App Service, Functions, and Logic Apps provide application developers with fully-managed, high-productivity solutions for domain-specific problems, customers have to drop out of the fully-managed world and fall back to Kubernetes for full microservice applications or to run general purpose container applications.
+Azure container Apps fills this gap and rounds out the Azure application platform by providing high-level APIs for the most common container application scenarios, including auto-scaling, version management, application upgrades, and service-to-service communication in a fully managed environment.

 [Azure Containers Apps](https://docs.microsoft.com/en-us/azure/container-apps) enables you to run microservices and containerized applications on a serverless platform.
 Common uses of Azure Container Apps include:

 - Deploying API endpoints